Quick Answer

 It may be possible, but do not assume it is a no-branch process.
 CIMB shows business eligibility across multiple entity types, including Sdn Bhd, and its process includes branch attendance and document verification.
 Expect signatory and company-document checks, which can include board-resolution paperwork and CRS or FATCA entity self-certification forms.

 There is no universal minimum deposit figure across banks or account tiers.
 Verify whether the requirement is an opening deposit, an ongoing average balance, or a broader relationship balance.
-The article's placeholder is to add the current minimum funding requirement after verification.
+Current minimum funding requirement pending official bank or provider verification.

 Foreigner-friendly is a process test, not a brand label.
 Look for a bank that can clearly explain your documents, handle CRS or FATCA self-certification cleanly when required, provide usable statements, and keep support consistent as your needs change.
 MM2H is Malaysia My Second Home, but it is not an automatic approval guarantee.
 Choose the bank that can map your exact status to a clear, repeatable onboarding path.